JakduK/jakduk-wiki/research/jenkins/telegram-pipeline.md

                 ].join("\n")
             }
         } else {
-            return "Jenkins service has not been started, or was already shut down, or we are running on an unrelated JVM, typically an agent."
+            return escapeSpecialLetter("Jenkins service has not been started, or was already shut down, or we are running on an unrelated JVM, typically an agent.")
         }
     }